rjones-lf/iroha/docs/source/core_concepts/er_model.rst

 Each Hyperledger Iroha peer has a state, called "World State View", which is represented by a set of entities and relations between them.
-To explain you more which entities exist in the system and what are the relations, this sections includes ER diagram and an explanation for its components.
+To explain you more which entities exist in the system and what are the relations, this sections includes ER diagram and an explanation of its components.

 ER diagram
 ----------